Navigation

 If your database uses foreign key constraints, we will detect them after successfully connecting to your external database and automatically enable foreign key constraint support for your database.

-If the connection is successful and plan upgrades are complete (if the database is over 5 GB), click “Begin database import” to migrate your data to PlanetScale.
+If the connection is successful, click “Begin database import” to migrate your data to PlanetScale.

 If the connection was successful, you’ll see the following message.
 Click “Begin database import” to start importing data.